Code-Institute-Submissions/PaintPeruser/readme.md

 #### Colour pick buttons

-All buttons should change the image below to their respective CSS filter once clicked - confirmed and other css classes are successfully removed also.
+All buttons should change the image below to their respective CSS filter once clicked - confirmed and other CSS classes are successfully removed also.

 #### Choose this colour button